-This national tournament provides Illinois Youth Soccer teams in the under 13 – 17 age groups an alternative to the Illinois State Cup and an opportunity to advance and compete against teams from across the country in the regional and national competition.
+This national tournament provides Illinois Youth Soccer teams in the under 13 – 19 age groups an alternative to the Illinois State Cup and an opportunity to advance and compete against teams from across the country in the regional and national competition.
+The 19U competition ends at the Regional event.

-The US Youth Soccer President’s Cup is designed for those teams seeking additional challenges and the opportunity to play against teams of similiar ability for a National Title.
+The US Youth Soccer President’s Cup offers an alternative opportunity for teams to compete in a state, regional and national competition.
 The President’s Cup is a progressive, competitive experience (just like the US Youth Soccer National Championship Series) for teams that might not otherwise get the opportunity to participate in a Regional or National tournament and have the unique experiences from the competition and camaraderie that a state to regional to national US Youth Soccer tournament offers.

 COMMON QUESTIONS - SELECT LINK FOR ANSWERS